jonas-thn/gaussian-splatting-renderer/README.md

 # Declaration of AI Usage

-During the development of this project, I used AI tools for research and sometimes to write basic boilerplate code.
-However, any AI was strictly used as a supportive assistant.
-No code was simply copied or automatically written except for inline HTML.
+During the development of this project, I combined normal research methods with the use of AI tools for general assistance and sometimes to write basic boilerplate code.
+For critical information, I always relied on official sources and documentation.
+No code was simply copied or automatically written, except for inline HTML.

 Regarding the writing process, I wrote all the text and content myself.
-The AI was only used afterwards to check my grammar, spelling, and to get the correct syntax for LaTeX.
+AI was only used afterwards to check my grammar, spelling, and to get the correct syntax for LaTeX.